cbility/YES/README.md

 │ │ ├── tsconfig.json # individual package typescript configuration
 │ │ ├── tsconfig.prod.json # individual package production typescript configuration
 │ │ └── src # source code files
+| ├── ROScraper # contains code automating a browser that retrieves information from the Renewables and CHP register and updates SmartSuite
 │ ├── Main # contains code that uses several other packages │ │ ├── tsconfig.json # individual package typescript configuration
 │ │ ├── OfgemCheck # used in an AWS step function that updates the YES RHI database